China's 24,000 Indian Kailash Quota for 2026 Is Now Full: What It Means for Your Yatra

 No. The 24,000 cap covers only the Nepal routes (Rasuwagadhi–Kerung, Nepalgunj–Simikot–Hilsa, and the Kathmandu–Lhasa air route).
 MEA-organised batches through Lipulekh and Nathu La are administered separately by the Indian government and have their own quota.

-Can I still get a permit if I book in July or August?
+Can I still get a permit if I book now for July or August?

 Is the cap likely to be lifted to 39,000?

-The 15,000 additional permit request has been lodged, and Chinese authorities have signalled they are open to it — but no confirmation has been made.
-We will update this article and our package page if the cap changes.
+The 15,000 additional-permit request has been lodged, and the Chinese authorities have signalled they are open to it, but no confirmation has been made.
+We will update this article and our package page the moment the cap changes.

-What happens if I have paid a deposit and the cap is hit before my permit comes through?
+What happens if I have paid a deposit and my permit has not been issued?

-Per our cancellation policy, if the permit is denied for reasons outside our control (including the cap being reached) you receive a full refund of the deposit, minus the bank transfer fee.
+Per our cancellation policy, if a permit cannot be issued for reasons outside our control (including the cap being full) you receive a full refund of the deposit, minus the bank transfer fee.
 We strongly advise booking travel insurance with high-altitude medical evacuation and cancellation cover before paying any deposit.

-For more on the spiritual significance of 2026 as a Fire Horse Year, see our guide on Why 2026 Kailash Mansarovar Yatra is Special.
+For more on the spiritual significance of 2026, see our guide on Why 2026 Kailash Mansarovar Yatra is Special.
 For a full cost breakdown across all three Nepal routes, see our 2026 Kailash cost guide.

 Planning a trip to Nepal?